3D Biological Simulation Viewer

 I wrote a clear research plan and script aimed at understanding user goals, expectations on mobile, and to evaluate the current experience.
 At the conference, I recruited 10 participants familiar with simulation for usability testing.
 Using their own phones, I guided and observed as they interacted with content pages and the app, noting issues and asking clarifying questions as needed.
 The following were the most significant insights gained:

-• 6/10 participants either never or were significantly delayed in discovering example simulation cards could be clicked on to load and immediately begin interacting with a real simulation.
+• 6/10 participants never or were significantly delayed in discovering example simulation cards could be clicked to load and interact with a simulation.

 • 0/10 users discovered the “Quick start guide” which contained crucial information on how the app could be used with one’s own data.